 3.2 Fulfilment of service requests

 In addition to resolving incidents, standard service requests (e.g. information requests, documentation) may be fulfilled through the defined support channels in the same way as incidents.
 The support team will strive to respond to service requests within 24 hours of receipt, during support hours.

 For escalation and complaints, the defined service provider contact point shall be used, according to the following escalation path using contact details provided during the registration process:

-As part of the registration process for InAcademia (see https://inacademia.org/register/), the Licensee is required to validate some technical configuration attributes and to provide the following data via email to email@example.com.
+As part of the registration process for InAcademia (see https://inacademia.org/registering-your-service/), the Licensee is required to validate some technical configuration attributes and to provide the following data via the registration form provided.
 Completing the registration process, including the supply of administrative and technical data, and completing the https, redirectURL and DNS validation processes is mandatory.

 To secure communications between the InAcademia service and the clients, the use of a valid https certificate for the RedirectURL is mandatory.
 The use of self-signed certificates is not allowed and may result in termination of the service.
-The InAcademia service will notify you when the validation succeeded and the connection is active.
+The InAcademia support team will notify you when the validation of your registration has succeeded and the connection is active.